-Horticulture Innovation Australia and top local and international researchers have combined forces with Australian growers in a multi-million dollar effort to enhance and support existing pollinators, and identify the most effective pollination methods for various horticulture crop types.
+Hort Innovation and top local and international researchers have combined forces with Australian growers in a multi-million dollar effort to enhance and support existing pollinators, and identify the most effective pollination methods for various horticulture crop types.

-Led by Horticulture Innovation Australia, with a combined $12 million commitment with Western Sydney University (WSU) and Plant & Food Research (PFR) so far, Pollination Plus is a consortia that will see more projects and research partners come online on an as-needed basis.
+Led by Hort Innovation, with a combined $12 million commitment with Western Sydney University (WSU) and Plant & Food Research (PFR) so far, Pollination Plus is a consortia that will see more projects and research partners come online on an as-needed basis.

 The program will involve a multifaceted approach to strengthening pollination, bringing on board not only PFR and WSU, but also the skills of partners such as Syngenta, Bayer, Crop Life Asia and Greening Australia, to date.